TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/device/am62px/getting_started_flash.md

 - Build the hello world application as mentioned in \ref GETTING_STARTED_BUILD

-- As part of the build process in the final step a file with extension `.appimage.hs_fs` is generated.
+- As part of the build process in the final step a file with extension `.appimage.hs_fs` is generated for HS-FS devices or `.appimage.hs` for HS-SE devices.
 This is the file we need to flash.

   - When building with makefiles and single-core projects, this file can be found here (shown for hello world example),